 1. a narrow strip of land with sea on either side, forming a link between two larger areas of land.

 2. Anatomy a narrow organ, passage, or piece of tissue connecting two larger parts.

 The name Isthmus Project came from a desire to connect those imaginative spaces to something tangible in the physical body.

 I was awarded an emerging artists residency from the Canada Water Culture Space and got together 8 creatives from a variety of backgrounds (puppetry, movement, classical music and jazz) to explore collaborative making through improvisation.
 Within this cross-disciplinary collaboration we wanted to create links between bodies...

-We took Cortazar's surrealist novel Hopscotch as a starting point to explore themes of heaven on earth, estrangement and entanglement, developing a messed-up melodrama, in which the audience was co-opted by a host to choose the fate of two possible protagonists.
+Taking Cortazar's surrealist novel Hopscotch as a starting point to explore themes of heaven on earth, estrangement and entanglement, we worked on developing a messed-up melodrama, in which the audience was co-opted by a host to choose the fate of two possible protagonists.